 French fashion may be mysterious and masterful, but it's not entirely unattainable.
-The women of this highly chic country are forever at the top of the tree when it comes to effortlessness—no other nation could possibly contend for the title.
-Speak to any inhabitant about French style tips though, and she'll probably tell you that this level of effortless does, in fact, take some work.
+The women of this highly chic country are forever at the top of the tree when it comes to effortlessness.
+Speak to any of them about French style tips though, and they'll probably tell you that this level of effortlessness does, in fact, take some work.
 I recall Isabel Marant telling me that the concept is something of a very well-guarded myth.
-Constructed or not, there is just no denying that Parisian style in particular is coveted and emulated across the globe.
+Constructed or not, there is just no denying that Parisian style, in particular, is coveted and emulated across the globe.

-As well adopting their relaxed attitude to getting dressed, there are style cues you can take and tweak to incorporate into your own wardrobe and bring in un petit peu of that coveted je ne sais quoi.
+As well as adopting their relaxed attitude toward getting dressed, there are style cues you can take and tweak to incorporate into your own wardrobe and bring in un petit peu of that coveted je ne sais quoi.

 And yes, it's a totally normal—nay, brilliant—thing to dress similarly or even in the same outfit as your maman.
 Great style and wardrobe classics never fade, so why can't you wear them now and in four decades' time?
-It girl Jeanne Damas proved the point recently, snapping herself alongside her mother, both wearing the same blue ribbed tee (from her collection on Rouje) and high-waisted jeans, but Lily-Rose Depp and her French mother, Vanessa Paradis have been doing this for some time.
+It girl Jeanne Damas proved the point recently, snapping herself alongside her mother, both wearing the same blue ribbed tee (from her collection, Rouje) and high-waisted jeans, but Lily-Rose Depp and her French mother, Vanessa Paradis, have been doing this for some time.

-Ellie from Slip Into Style is a perfect example of this dedication to legs-on-show: Even in the depths of winter you won't find her in tights.
-Many a French woman seems to know the art of wearing a slashed-to-there hemline and not looking overdone.
+Ellie from Slip Into Style is a perfect example of this dedication to legs-on-show: Even in the depths of winter, you won't find her in tights.
+Many a French woman seem to know the art of wearing a slashed-to-there hemline and not looking overdone.
 We love the flirty, casual ratio of a marl tee and flats with a revealing skirt.

 No self-respecting French girl would consider their wardrobe complete without a blazer (or 10).
 They are the beautifully tailored glue that holds all looks together.